-Here at YES we believe that accessibility should not stop at doors, ramps and rails.
-That true accessibility means to be included, accepted and have the tools to participate.
-Art, if you are creating it, appreciating it, doing it, seeing it or hearing it, it has the power to move provoke and empower people. with no lack of talent with the young people here at YES We sat down with our in house graphic designer Josh and two members of our Youth Engagement Group a budding new artist Tamara and a Pasfikia dance tutor Lavinia and asked them quick few questions about art and what it means to them.
+Here at YES we believe that accessibility should not stop at doors, ramps and rails; that true accessibility means to be included, accepted and have the tools to participate.
+Art, if you are creating it, appreciating it, doing it, seeing it or hearing it, it has the power to move provoke and empower people. with no lack of talent with the young people here at YES We sat down with our in house graphic designer Josh and two members of our Youth Engagement Group: a budding new artist Tamara and a Pasfika dance tutor Lavinia and asked them a few quick questions about art and what it means to them.

 What does art mean to you?

 Tamara: Another language for people who think differently to embrace.

 Josh: Expressing myself without getting off my chair or talking to anyone.

 Lavina: It’s everything, something of yourself that you can share and bring people together.

 Tamara: When I was in school, people would call me dumb; they told me to take art instead, I’m happy I did.
 It expresses my challenges.

 Lavina: it brings people, communities, cultures, people of all ages and abilities together.